12 Clever Back to School Hacks Using Dollar Tree Items

 Grab a vegetable tray and a bag of stones/rocks, as well as flashcards.
 Place all of the stones in the middle of the tray and the cards in the outer compartments.
 Then have your child place the correct amount of stones in the correct spot to answer the math question on each flashcard.
 If you’re looking for a fun way to teach fractions, check out this “Fractions of a Whole” Game!

-11. Stock up on supplies for projects NOW.
+11. Stock up on supplies for projects for now vs. last minute!

 Hip Tip: In the past, presentation boards found at the Dollar Tree have been slightly smaller than the ones found at other retailers such as Target.
-Although the difference appears to be less than an inch this year, take your own in-store measurements if your child’s project has strict size requirements.
+Although the difference appears to be less than an inch in both directions, take your own in-store measurements if your child’s project has strict size requirements.

 12. Re-purpose food storage containers to hold school supplies.

-Check out the food storage containers at Dollar Tree, as they now carry the ones with snap lids (in-store only).
+Check out the food storage containers at Dollar Tree, as they now carry the ones with snap lids.
 These are great for holding school supplies, as they are very durable and the snap lid will prevent your child’s supplies from spilling out into their backpack or desk.

 They come in the square sandwich size, and the smaller snack size too.
 The smaller containers are loved by teachers everywhere because they’re the perfect size for holding the contents of a 24-count box of crayons!